 If you’re planning a trip to Japan, you know that Japan isn’t cheap.
 We had an amazing and cheap trip around Japan where I was able to spend 15 euros per day on food and minimize costs within Japan.
 Keep read for tips for visiting Japan on a budget.

-This guide for saving money into Japan is divided into two sections: how to save money traveling TO Japan (before your trip!) and how to save money in Japan (once you've arrived).
-This contains affiliate links.
+This guide for saving money into Japan is divided into two sections: how to save money traveling TO Japan (before your trip!) and how to save money in Japan (once you’ve arrived).

 How to save money when traveling to Japan (before your trip!)